Teaching resource Animals and people in movement

 Exercise 1

-Once you are outside try to find people or animals in motion.
+Once you are outside, try to find people or animals in motion.
 Try to draw them in a way that suggests movement.
-This may include motion lines, a scribbling or smudging.
+This may include motion lines, scribbling, or smudging.
 Try not to judge what you have made but instead consider how movement is conveyed.

 Exercise 2

-On a larger create a longer drawing that contains movement.
-Include still elements such as a tree or building, these will contrast the movement.
-Notice how you draw stationary things in contrast to the animals in movement.
+On a larger piece of paper, create a longer drawing that contains movement.
+Include still elements such as a tree or building.
+These will contrast with the movement.
+Notice how you draw stationary things in contrast to the animals in motion.

 Exercise 3